 (Report written by Lauren Bramley-Green)

 Sew It Begins is a community sewing club catering to adults and older teenagers.
 Established in September 2023, the club came about as a way of connecting sewists after the Covid-19 pandemic.
-Sewing can be a very isolated hobby, and not more than during the various lockdowns in the UK.
+Sewing can be a very isolated hobby, and not more than during the various lockdowns in the UK. para

 However, there are a huge amount of resources available on the internet and, with more time on their hands, more people were tempted to ‘give sewing a go’.
 Wonderful news!
 Or is it?
 It’s not long before people hit a challenge they struggle to overcome, and give up because they don’t have anyone to go to in person for help and guidance.
 Too often I would hear comments like “I’d love to be able to sew but I’ve forgotten how to thread my machine”, “I tried to put a zipper in but it was a disaster”, “I made a garment and it doesn’t fit”.
-Thus began our fantastic community venture!
+Thus began our fantastic community venture! para

 The group meets monthly in the evenings, which allows for working people and busy parents to attend.
 With a huge mix of sewing abilities and experience, it’s a joy to see age barriers disappear as we all learn from each other, sharing our knowledge and encouraging each other to try new skills.
 As well as having a WhatsApp group totalling 28 members, we also have a Facebook Page (91 followers) for highlighting our presence to the local community.
-These platforms also offer a place to share tutorial videos, learning resources and useful websites.
+These platforms also offer a place to share tutorial videos, learning resources and useful websites. para

 More recently the group was approached by Wildwood Trust, a local rewilding charity, to make some ‘catch up’ bags for health screening wild birds.
-This was a fantastic collaboration that was perfect for our beginner sewists to make something with a community purpose, and I hope the club might have more opportunities in the future.
+This was a fantastic collaboration that was perfect for our beginner sewists to make something with a community purpose, and I hope the club might have more opportunities in the future. para

 I was so pleased to secure the Herne Centre as the venue for our club.
 I wanted somewhere that would really echo our club values of community and ‘coming together’, as well as being a bright, welcoming, and comfortable space to spend three hours of an evening!
 The club offers a safe space to learn a new skill, meet others in our local community, and find fellowship in what can otherwise be quite an isolating hobby.
 Particular thanks must go to the Herne Centre staff, who are always so helpful and supportive.

 Tea Dance